Dennmak/Dennmak.github.io/_posts/2025-09-09-phishing-links.md

 Also, these tools are a part of OSINT (open source intelligence).
 OSINT is the gathering and analysis of public information and gaining intelligence out of it.
 It's a huge blessing because it's not locked behind a paywall, and you can do it straight from your home.

-**1) VirusTotal**

-The tool I'd like to shout out is VirusTotal.
+1) The tool I'd like to shout out is **VirusTotal**.
 It's a free tool that allows you to scan a URL or file, and it'll report back whether it's malicious or not.
 It scans the said file or URL with security vendors and the community, and you get a response when it's done.

 ![Virus Total](/assets/img/Virustotal - Phishing Links.png)

-**2) DNSlytics**
-DNSlytics is a tool that can be used to bring up the IP, domain, and provider for a website.
+2) **DNSlytics** is a tool that can be used to bring up the IP, domain, and provider for a website.
 It's very powerful, and the best part is that it's free!

 ![DNS](/assets/Dnslytics - Phishing Links.png)

-**3) URLScan**

-URLscan is a tool that scans a URL and provides you with information about it, and lists whether it's malicious or not.
+3) **Urlscan** is a tool that scans a URL and provides you with information about it, and lists whether it's malicious or not.
 It also allows you to preview what it looks like and provides a snapshot in real time, so you don't have to head to the malicious link yourself.

 ![URL](/assets/Urlscan - Phishing Links.png)

-**4) MHA**

-MHA, or message header analyzer, is a tool that analyzes header input for you.
+4) **MHA**, or message header analyzer, is a tool that analyzes header input for you.
 It provides a deep dive and gives you output on it.
 It's a bit much if you don't know what you're looking for, but it's really in-depth.

 ![Header](/assets/MHA Header - Phishing Links.png)